In Afghan north, Taliban gains ground and courts local support

 On a national level, the Taliban takeover of two districts is a worrying harbinger more than a strategic shift, and U.S.-led forces believe that Taliban advances will be temporary.

-"The Taliban may take over a district centre or something, but only temporarily," General John Campbell, commander of the coalition forces in Afghanistan, told reporters this month.
+"The Taliban may take over a district center or something, but only temporarily," General John Campbell, commander of the coalition forces in Afghanistan, told reporters this month.

 "There's nowhere that we have Afghan security forces that the Taliban can get the terrain and hold the terrain."